Strategic Brief, Decision-Layer Architecture for Agentic AI

 Purpose: Get the client's data to a certified Gold-layer state, on schedule, with a documented handoff.
 Onboarding owns everything from first kickoff to go-live sign-off.
 Its success metric is time-to-Gold.

-Function 02 · MDS
+Function 02 · Data Services

-Function 03 · Agentic Platform
+Function 03 · ALPHA

 Forward Deployed Engineering

 Purpose: Design, build, and optimize AI agents that operate on Gold-layer data.
-FDE owns the full agent lifecycle — from readiness assessment through deployment and ongoing optimization.
+FDE owns the full agent lifecycle, from readiness assessment through deployment and ongoing optimization.
 Its success metric is deployed agent count, agent NRR, and new use case expansion per account.

 Capability model

-Maturity levels — baseline to excellent
+Maturity levels: baseline to excellent

 Function Baseline (floor at hire) Excellent (Phase 02 target)